XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 ### Server-Push Modeling

-When the live room is updated fastly, using a custom application layer based on a proper transport layer is considerable.
+When the live room is updated rapidly, using a custom application layer based on a proper transport layer is considerable.

 In this way, we could choose WebSocket to reach more compatibility, or use QUIC to reach more efficiency, or just use TCP typically.